 6. Phishing Awareness Simulation Tool

 This phishing awareness simulation tool will test the ability to identify and report phishing attacks.
 It sends phony phishing emails to their inbox while tracking how people react to the emails.
 Most of the time, they are used as a part of broad Security Awareness Training (SAT) programs, which enable administrators to send their users phony phishing e-mails.
-These technologies allow organizations to measure their susceptibility to phishing attacks and build security awareness through a realistic set-up phishing scenario that simulates real-world risks.
+These technologies allow organizations to measure their susceptibility to phishing attacks and build security awareness through a realistic phishing scenario that simulates real-world risks.

 Goal: Help consumers avoid email fraud, data loss, and brand damage by recognizing and reacting to phishing attempts.
 Track each user's response to the email, including whether they report or engage with it (download an attachment, click a link, etc.).